RealKalsep/php-chat-repo/README.md

 A PHP chat with Apache, no databases.
 Please report any issues you find!

+* Original project started on May 24th 2020.
+Previous repositories were privated.

 PROS:
 * IP hashing with sha256
 * IDs